Charles1625/crop-production-ontology/Chapters/Locations.md

 # Locations
-Taking as an example the production of something we might describe as “a crop of barley”, data that will affect that process is often not directly, or uniquely related to it.
+Taking as an example the production of something we might describe as â€œa crop of barleyâ€, data that will affect that process is often not directly, or uniquely related to it.
 For example:
 - in spatial terms, operations and observations may relate to an area which intersects with that of the crop, but is not coterminous with it,
 - in temporal terms, the growth of the crop will be affected by soil type, and previous cropping.
 -